In its most basic form, a business glossary is a set of definitions for commonly used business terms, aggregations, etc

 Disagreements over business policies and rules expose the business to substantial risk.

-For example, under what conditions will commission to be paid following a sale?
-Under which conditions will we provide credit ?
 How do we identify whether a potential client could lead us to contravene regulations such as Anti-Money laundering (AML) and what is our policy if he is found to have done so?

-Conflicts between policies create opportunities for staff, clients and suppliers to exploit loop holes – for example by signing up high risk clients or deals in order to earn commissions or bonuses without considering or managing the risk to the business.
+Conflicts between policies create opportunities for staff, clients and suppliers to exploit loopholes – for example by signing up high-risk clients or deals in order to earn commissions or bonuses without considering or managing the risk to the business.

 In some cases, this may be done willfully as appears to have been the case with Steinhoff.

-The Business Glossary ensures that rules and policies are clearly defined and communicated to all stakeholders , and that potential ambiguities and conflicts can be highlighted and addressed
+The Business Glossary ensures that rules and policies are clearly defined and communicated to all stakeholders and that potential ambiguities and conflicts can be highlighted and addressed

 Good definitions are valuable assets

-A business glossary can add substantial value to the business, but only if it is driven and “owned” by business.
+A business glossary can add substantial value to the business, but only if it is driven and “owned” by the business.

-With business oversight and engagement the business glossary allows us to assess situations better, have more meaningful conversations and make better decisions.
+With business oversight and engagement, the business glossary allows us to assess situations better, have more meaningful conversations and make better decisions.

 Is your business taking the glossary seriously?